 The foundation of this course is conservation and the related outdoor recreation that funds the North American Model of Wildlife Conservation: Hunting, fishing, trapping, shooting sports and boating.
 The purpose of the course is to recruit, engage and educate the next generation of conservationists.
 The curriculum for this course is designed to be adaptive in order to be relevant to learners, reflect current topics of conservation and respond to the input from instructors.
 Students will build an understanding of science content and learn scientific techniques taught through the lens of conservation with an emphasis on hands-on, real-world activities.
-The curriculum will center on wildlife conservation, such as hunting, fishing, trapping, conservation work, shooting sports and boating, and how they directly benefit habitat enhancement and protection, and wildlife management, including game, non-game and endangered species.
+The curriculum will center on wildlife conservation and the outdoor recreational activities that financially support the North American Model of Wildlife Conservation, such as hunting, fishing, trapping, conservation work, shooting sports and boating, and how they directly benefit habitat enhancement and protection, and wildlife management, including game, non-game and endangered species.